Jinnmail/jinnmailapp/readme.md

 https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
-sudo docker build . --tag jinnmailapp sudo docker run --publish 3000:3000 --detach jinnmailapp if you cannot use docker (requires server has 4GB memory) use screen and npm start or if using pm2, $ pm2 start bin/www and to restart $ pm2 restart www install and configure apache port forwarding: sudo apt install apache2 cd /var/www/html
+sudo docker build . --tag jinnmailapp sudo docker run --publish 3000:3000 --detach jinnmailapp if you cannot use docker (requires server has 4GB memory) use screen and npm start or if using pm2, $ pm2 start bin/www and to restart $ pm2 restart www, no screen is required with pm2 install and configure apache port forwarding: sudo apt install apache2 cd /var/www/html